 In all honestly, it’s hard to tell if these stories were intended to be religious or if they were religious based on the context of the times since any story written during a heavily religious period will have those themes.
-Even poor Saint George’s story was held up for questioning in the 16th century by Pope Clement VII who decided the dragon-slaying was inaccurate and had it removed from the Saint’s official biography.
+Even poor Saint George’s dragon story was held up for questioning in the 16th century by Pope Clement VII and others who allegedly decided it was offensive and had it removed from the official biography.
 No one is safe from de-canonization!

 Damsel in Distress Trope

 When I think of fairy tales, the first thing I think of is a knight in shining armour rescuing a princess.
 Very much like what happened in today’s tale in Saint George and the Dragon.
 There is something about a hero overcoming impossible odds to rescue the damsel in distress, that just seems to resonate with me.
 But I have noticed a trend over the past couple of years that seems to spit on this trope as our society has empowered women and there is a distinct value in our culture to be self-sufficient.
 While I’m all for both of these things, the reality is I feel we are overlooking what makes this trope really work.